Congressional District # 01

-Site ResponsibilityThe Potentially Responsible Parties (PRPs), pursuant to a Consent Decreee (CD) with the U.S. EPA, are responsible for the cleanup of the combined Janesville Disposal Facility sites.
-The work peformed by the PRPs in response to the requirements of the CD is overseen, reviewed and approved by U.S. EPA, with the assistance of the Wisconsin Department of Natural Resources (WDNR).
+Site ResponsibilityThe Potentially Responsible Parties (PRPs), pursuant to a Consent Decreee (CD) with the U.S. EPA, performed the cleanup of the combined Janesville Disposal Facility sites.
+The work peformed by the PRPs was approved by U.S. EPA, with the assistance of the Wisconsin Department of Natural Resources (WDNR).

-Threats and ContaminantsAll four facilities have contributed to contamination of the air, groundwater, sediments, soil, and surface water in their vicinity.
-Methane gas has been detected in the air at the disposal facility; soil and groundwater are contaminated with VOCs such as tetrachlorethene, trichloroethene and dichloroethene; and surface water in the Rock River contains low levels of VOCs.
-Small amounts of contaminants are found in the Rock River and the onsite pond.
-However, along with the air contamination, these contaminants pose a very low health risk.
-Soil and groundwater may pose a threat if individuals accidentally ingest or come into direct contact with contaminants.
+Threats and ContaminantsAll four facilities contributed to contamination of the air, groundwater, sediments, soil, and surface water in their vicinity.
+Methane gas was been detected in the air at the disposal facility; soil and groundwater are contaminated with VOCs such as tetrachlorethene, trichloroethene and dichloroethene; and surface water in the Rock River contained low levels of VOCs.
+Although small amounts of contaminants were found in the Rock River and the onsite pond, these contaminants pose a very low health risk.
+Contaminants found in the soil and groundwater may pose a threat, if individuals accidentally ingest or come into direct contact with those contaminants.

 Prior to closure, the city of Janesville excavated several thousand tons of contaminated material from the ash beds.
 Some of the material was incorporated into neighboring landfills, including the Janesville Old Landfill Superfund site.
 Some was disposed at private hazardous waste facilities.